 Committing vehicular manslaughter for financial gain and insurance purposes is considered a felony for which you can face a state prison sentence of 4, 6, or 10 years.

 Your vehicle manslaughter case might become more complex if you were driving while intoxicated.
-This is because driving under the influence and committing vehicular manslaughter is a separate crime under Penal Code 191.5.
+This is because driving under the influence and committing vehicular manslaughter is a separate crimes under Penal Code 191.5.

 An accident caused by ordinary negligence while driving under the influence may be classified as a wobbler, resulting in a misdemeanor.
 You could face a county jail sentence of up to 1 year or a prison sentence of 16 months, 2 years, or 3 years.